-"Conservation-A Way of Life" An underlying message of the plan is how the community began with the addition of water for agriculture and the need to be frugal with.
-Birnited water and energy resources in order to survive.
-Three iconic towers will exist that represent each time period.
-A panel will exist on each of the three wind structures; one for vesterday and the very pioneer conservatism that was essential, one for today and the need for managing our resources better, and one for the future, with actual examples of community gardens, water conservation, and energy production through PV, wind, stormwater runoff, smart growth and the use of alternative modes of transportation.
+"Conservation-A Way of Life" An underlying message of the plan is how the community began with the addition of water for agriculture and the need to be frugal with fimilied water and energy resources in order to survive.
+Three Iconic towers will exist that represent each time period.
+A panel will endst on each of the three wind structures: one for yesterday and the very pioneer conservatism community gardens, water conservation, and energy production through PV, wind, stormwater runoff, smart growth and the use of that was essential, one for today and the need for managing our resources better, and one for the future, with actual examples of alternative modes of transportation.
 The last panel will also explain how we have come full circle with our pioneer pasts.